-NEW YORK, March 1, 1851.
+New York, March 1, 1851.

-INTRODUCTION.
+CONTENTS.

-Belief of all Nations, in every Age, in Invisible InfluencesPAGE L 1 Hence the Doubts of the Existence of a World of Spirits 1 Refutation of these Doubts, and Proofs of the Reality of a World of Spirits 22 The Bible the genuine Source of Truth Various Parties with respect to the Belief of it.
-2 The First Party receives the Holy Scriptures as a Divine Revelation 2 The Second Party subjects the Bible to the Criticism of Reason, and reduces everything to mere Morality 3 The Third Party believes nothing at all-it is the most prevalent in the present day 3 The Intention of this Work has Reference to all these Parties 3 My Motives for it 3 The First Party is shown that, among so many thousand Deceptions, there are, notwithstanding, real Apparitions 4 The Second Party must not regard everything inexplicable as Natural-the Causes of the most dreadful Enthusiasm Mistakes of the Third and Fourth Parties, and the various Motives by which they - are actuated -6 CHAPTER I.-EXAMINATION AND REFUTATION OF THE PRINCIPLE OF MATERIALISM. s Dreadful Abuse of the Belief in Presentiments and Apparitions of Spirits among Jews and Heathens 7 Ratification thereof by Christ and his Apostles 7 ~
+The Objects of this Belief corresponded with the National Character ı Hence the Doubts of the Existence of a World of Spirits 1 Refutation of these Doubts, and Proofs of the Reality of a World of Spirits 2 The Bible the genuine Source of Truth 2 Various Parties with respect to the Belief of it 2 2 The Second Party subjects the Bible to the Criticism of Reason, and reduces everything to mere Morality 3 The Third Party believes nothing at all-it is the most prevalent in the present 3 The Intention of this Work has Reference to all these Parties 3 3 The First Party is shown that, among so many thousand Deceptions, there are, 4 The Second Party must not regard everything inexplicable as Natural-the Causes of the most dreadful Enthusiasm 4 Mistakes of the Third and Fourth Parties, and the various Motives by which they are actuated4- 5 CHAPTER I.-Examination and Refutation of the Principles of Materialism.
+3 Dreadful Abuse of the Belief in Presentiments and Apparitions of Spirits among Jews and Heathens 7 Ratification thereof by Christ and his Apostles 7 Ideas of the first Christian Churches of the Invisible World 7 Their Ideas of the Solar System 8 Of the Abode and Influence of good and evil Angels and departed Souls 8 Accordance of these Ideas with the Bible, and the then prevalent Platonic Phi- losophy 3 The Pride and Ambition of the Clergy was the Cause why all these Ideas de- 9 The chief Source of the most senseless Superstition-its Overthrow not accom- plished by denying the Truth 10 0